Not what you're looking for? View personalized rates

 Places with the Most Favorable Cost of Living

 SmartAsset’s interactive map highlights the places in the country with the most favorable cost of living.
-Hover over counties to see data points or use the map’s tabs to toggle between cost of living and median income.
+Hover over counties to see data points and use the map’s tabs to toggle between cost of living and median income.
 Zoom between states and the national map to see where people have the most purchasing power.